file-format/Docs/en/programming/tsx.md

 ## What is a TSX file?

-The ".tsx" file extension is commonly associated with TypeScript files that contain **React** code. **TypeScript is a superset of JavaScript** that adds static typing to the language, and **React is a JavaScript library for building user interfaces**.
+TSX file is commonly associated with TypeScript files that contain **React** code. **TypeScript is a superset of JavaScript** that adds static typing to the language, and **React is a JavaScript library for building user interfaces**.
 When working with React and TypeScript together, developers often use the ".tsx" extension for their files to indicate that they contain both TypeScript and JSX (React's syntax extension for JavaScript).

 ## TSX File Example